MargaretSiple-NOAA/palettehelper/README.md

 status](https://www.r-pkg.org/badges/version/palettehelper)](https://CRAN.R-project.org/package=palettehelper)
 <!-- badges: end -->

-The goal of palettehelper is to …
+The goal of `palettehelper` is to help you build and manage color palettes in R for data viz.
+I mostly made it for myself!

 ## Installation

-You can install the development version of palettehelper from [GitHub](https://github.com/) with:
+You can install the development version of `palettehelper` from [GitHub](https://github.com/) with:

 ``` r